 In order to win benefits and fight government agencies like the SSA, individuals with disabilities need a lawyer.
 Most importantly, clients without a job need to be able to hire an attorney without coming up with a lot of money.
 Seeing an opportunity to provide legal help for those seeking disability benefits, she started Cannon Disability Law.
 Since then, her firm has won over $100 million in client’s past-due disability benefits.

 Over 18,000 people have won disability benefits through Cannon Disability Law.
 Cannon Disability Law’s firm headquarters is in Salt Lake City, Utah.
-Ms. Cannon’s firm is known as one of the best disability firms in Salt Lake City and throughout Utah.
+Ms. Cannon’s firm is known as one of the best disability firms in Salt Lake City, Utah and the Intermountain West.
 Additionally, Ms. Cannon’s firm is listed as one of the best Social Security Disability firms in Las Vegas, Nevada.
 The firm represents claimant’s throughout the western United States, including Utah, Nevada, California, Idaho, Washington, Colorado, Oregon, Arizona, and Washington.

 EXPERIENCE AND SUCCESS RATE

 Ms. Cannon has good advice for her clients.
 She states, “If you are looking for a disability attorney, make sure you hire an expert.
 Your future depends on hiring the right representative.
 If your disability prevents you from working, then you must have a monthly disability payment to live.
 Therefore, your future income is a stake.
 You don’t want to hire the wrong attorney.
 Especially when your future or children’s future is at stake.”